 The calculation of defined benefit obligation was performed this year by a qualified actuarial firm using the Projected Unit Credit (PUC) method to assess the Plan's liabilities.
 All actuarial gains and losses are recognized immediately in the retained earnings through an account known as the Other Comprehensive Income and Expenses.
 The actuarial calculations was performed according to IAS 19 - Employee benefits.
-The company determines the net interest expense (income) on the net defined benefit liability (asset) for the period by applying the discount rate used to measure the defined benefit obligation at the beginning of the annual period to the then-net defined benefit liability (asset) during the period as a result of contribution and benefit payments.
+The company determines the net interest expense (income) on the net defined benefit liability (asset) for the period by applying the discount rate used to measure the defined benefit obligation at the beginning of the annual period to the then-net defined benefit liability (asset) taking into account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments.
 Net interest expense and other expenses related to defined benefit plans are recognized in profit or loss.